slbailey/Retrovue/docs/domain/PlayoutPipeline.md

 ## Contract / interface

+**Note:** There are two related but distinct concepts in RetroVue:

+1. **Input Producers** (in `adapters/producers/`): Modular source components that provide FFmpeg-compatible input specifiers (files, test patterns, network streams).
+See [Producers Framework](../components/producers.md) for details.

+2. **Playout Plan Producers** (in `runtime/producer/`): Components that generate playout plans from schedules.
+These determine "what to air" based on schedule context, then select appropriate Input Producers to provide the actual media sources.

-A Producer is a module responsible for generating a base playout plan.
+A Producer (in the playout plan sense) is a module responsible for generating a base playout plan.
 Producers generate the "what to air" plan, not how to render it (no ffmpeg launch).

 ### Asset vs Segment Distinction